Table of contents

 Source: The Hong Kong Police

-1. Park your car in a parking lot with security
+1. Park in a secure parking lot

-2. Install an auto-upload car cam
+2. Install an auto-upload car camera

 3. Lock the doors before leaving your car

 In order to make the most of the available space, some parking lot operators will ask the driver for the car key so that they can move the car.
 Some thieves will pretend to be the vehicle owner, cheat the parking lot staff for the car key, and then drive the car away.
-Likewise, they may approach a car with its key in the door or a car with doors unlocked.
+Likewise, they may approach a car with its key inserted or a car with doors unlocked.
 So, it is best to park in a high-security parking lot or garage and ensure that the car is locked when you leave your car so that criminals will have no chance at it.

 4. Avoid leaving valuables behind